openshift-knative/knative-kafka-operator/README.md

 ### Apache Kafka

-This Operator install components that access Apache Kafka, therefore you MUST to have a running cluster of Apache Kafka _somewhere_.
+This operator installs components that access Apache Kafka, therefore you MUST have a running cluster of Apache Kafka _somewhere_.

    - For Kubernetes a simple installation is done using the